Please be ready with your application reference number starting with 'P'. For example P1234567

 If a person under 18 is charged with a robbery offence, they will initially proceed to the Children's Court.

 However, the matter cannot be finalized in the Children's Court.
 The matter proceeds through committal hearings in a Children's Court, and if committed to a higher court, will be finalised there by way of a plea or a trial.
-The offence for the juvenile will also be recorded as part of their criminal records and will show up on a police check result.
+The offence for the juvenile will also be recorded as part of their criminal records and will show up on a Nationally Coordinated Criminal History Check result.

 A joint criminal enterprise is where two or more persons agree (through written or other means) to commit a robbery crime.